canarieids/Zeek-Ubuntu-22.04/README.md

 ### 4.3.6 Zeek Cluster Mode `node.cfg`

 Zeek by default is configured to run in Standalone mode.
 This means that only one interface can be configured to monitor traffic.
-To use more than one port and provide a scalable solution, it is **HIGHLY**  recommended to configure Zeek to run int Cluster mode.
+To use more than one port and provide a scalable solution, it is **HIGHLY**  recommended to configure Zeek to run in Cluster mode.

-1. Edit node.cfg
+1. (Zeek) Edit node.cfg
 ```
-$vi /opt/zeek/etc/node.cfg
+vi /opt/zeek/etc/node.cfg
 ```

 2. **Comment out** the standalone configuration portion at the top.